User Guide

 🔒

 Your data stays on your device.
 Moto Shed has no server and no account.
-All your bikes, records, settings, and photos are stored locally.
+All your vehicles, records, settings, and photos are stored locally.
 The only external call the app makes is to the NHTSA's free open-source recall database when you enter a VIN — your VIN is used for the lookup but is never stored remotely.

 Creating a Backup